sahil-sharma-cs/neetcode/README.md

 ## 🚩 How to Use

-1. Browse solution folders by day/topic
-2. Open `.java` file for code and explanation
+1. Open `.java` file for code and explanation
-3. Run locally using Java 8+ (`javac FileName.java` \& `java FileName`)
+2. Run locally using Java 8+ (`javac FileName.java` \& `java FileName`)
-4. Reference LeetCode for detailed problem statements
+3. Reference LeetCode for detailed problem statements

 ***